OrangeSpyderMan/inkplate10-weather-cal/server/README.md

 Do not commit `server/config/config.yaml` or `.env`; keep API keys and refresh tokens in local files or runtime environment variables.

-Docker dependency updates are split across two mechanisms.
 Dependabot updates the Python packages, GitHub Actions, and Docker base image on the `next` branch.
-Geckodriver is pinned with the `GECKOVERSION` build argument, so a scheduled GitHub Actions workflow checks Mozilla's latest release and opens a pull request when that pin needs updating.

 ### Starting the container